Thanks TFSA, we don’t need the Home Buyers’ Plan anymore

 Furthermore, as a new homeowner you’re going to have lots of new expenses.
 You’ll have to furnish the place, let alone fork out more money for insurance, property taxes and likely utility bills.
 If you feel forced to drain your RRSP to afford a home, homeownership is probably not right for you, at least right now.

-If you’re anything like we were, we were focused on adding to our home as soon as we took possession of it.
+If you’re anything like we were, we were focused on adding material items to our home as soon as we took possession of it.
 We weren’t focused on the debt obligations.
-With mortgage rates near historic lows you’re probably already inclined to ignore paying down your mortgage today, choosing to spend some of the money instead.
+With mortgage rates remaining near historic lows you’re probably already inclined to ignore paying down your mortgage today, choosing to spend some of the money instead.
 There’s nothing wrong with that – this just means you’ll likely to ignore HBP paybacks for a few years which will only defer your financial obligations.

 My advice?
 Don’t bother with the HBP!